alentoghostflame/nextcord/docs/interactions.rst

 Message Commands
 ~~~~~~~~~~~~~~~~~
 What you see below is a example of a simple message command,
-Made by alento it's a message dump command that dumps message data
+It's a message dump command that dumps message data

 .. code-block:: python3